 3. Budget

 This may be optional for your Board, depending on its level of interest, but it’s a must for your CEO.
-Neither audience needs the accounting detail.
-Instead, think about graphics that can quickly show the top brass how legal resources are being used.
+Neither audience needs the accounting detail in the legal reports.
+Instead, think about graphics that can quickly show the top brass how legal resources are being used - and optimized.

-For a truly impactful legal report, combine the elements of risk, strategy and budget together.
+For truly impactful legal reporting, combine the elements of risk, strategy and budget together.
 How much of your budget is going to high-risk and critical matters versus low-stakes queries?
 What percentage of your legal budget is going to high-strategic-value work versus matters that simply keep the lights on?

 Download our legal department reporting white paper to get started

 We recognize that creating different reporting formats can sound formidable.
-We’re here to help: Download our guide, Best-in-Class Legal Reporting, and see clear instructions for content, cadence and delivery – and handy examples.
+We’re here to help: Download our guide, Best-in-Class Legal Reporting, and see clear instructions for content, cadence and delivery, including sample CEO and Board reports.
+Our legal reporting white paper also includes advice for other audiences in your organization including business unit heads, the Legal Department, and the General Counsel.

 Moreover, with Xakia's legal analytics software, these legal department reports can be automated, so you can get attractive, actionable reports – without adding to your to-do list.
-To learn more, book a demo today.
+To learn more about Xakia's legal matter management software and how we can help show the value of your Legal Department, get in touch with the team to book a demo today.